CHEM 121. Models of Chemical Systems

 Pre-requisite: Minimum Math Placement score of 24.

 This is the first semester of the two-semester sequence in General Chemistry to be taken by all science majors.
 Chem 121 introduces the student to the study of chemistry and the variety of models that are used to describe atoms, molecules and their reactions.
-Topics include atomic and molecular structure, elementary bonding models, stoichiometry, gases, solutions, acid-base chemistry, thermochemistry and safety in chemistry.
+Topics include atomic structure, molecular structure, elementary bonding models, stoichiometry, gases, solutions, acid-base chemistry, and safety in chemistry.
 Classroom sessions will include lecture and discussion of homework problems and labs.
-Weekly lab experiments will parallel the content of the classroom activities.
+Weekly lab experiments will parallel the content of the lecture.
 There will be hour exams, a final exam and lab reports.
-The primary methods of assessment are exams, lab reports and electronic homework assignments.

 Pre-requisite: Chemistry 162.
-Required for all chemistry and biology (B.S.) majors.
+Required for all chemistry and biology majors.

-This is the first course in organic chemistry.
+This is a one semester survey course of organic chemistry.
+The course will cover aliphatic and aromatic organic compounds and will focus on most common functional groups.
 The emphasis will be on bonding and structural theory, nomenclature, stereochemistry, and reactions of organic molecules.
-Reaction mechanisms will be emphasized as the basis for understanding organic reactions.
-The relation between chemical reactivity and biological processes will be presented throughout the semester.
-Classes of organic molecules presented are alkanes, alkenes, cycloalkanes, alcohols, organohalides, ethers, aldehydes, ketones, carboxylic acids and their derivatives.
 The course has an interactive lecture format where students will be free to ask questions.
 Many problems will be assigned as homework.
-The course will meet three hours per week and have a weekly 4-hour laboratory.
-Examinations will take place outside of regularly scheduled class time.
-The laboratory will emphasize the techniques for preparation, isolation, analysis, and identification of organic compounds.
-Laboratory experience will be directly related to the course lecture.
+Reaction mechanisms will be emphasized as the basis for understanding organic reactions.
+The course will meet MWF and have a weekly 4-hour laboratory.
+The laboratory will emphasize the techniques for preparation, isolation, analysis, and spectral identifications of organic compounds.

 Pre-requisites: Chemistry 201 and Biology 170 or permission of instructor.